Princess Sophia Dorothea of Prussia: Marriage and children

 Frederick William was 19 years older than the princess and he was called the "mad Margrave" because of his pranks and rude manners.
 Their relationship was not happy, and eventually they lived in separate places: Sophie lived in the castle Montplaisir near the residence, and the Margrave lived in the castle of Schwedt.
 They only reconciled during Sophie's terminal illness, when she died in the Margrave's arms.
-She did not, reportedly, have the same spiritual interests of her sisters.
+She did not, reportedly, have the same spiritual interests of her siblings, Frederick the Great, King of Prussia and Louisa Ulrika, Queen of Sweden.
 The Margraviate of Schwedt was only a small holding, but enjoyed a prosperous economy due to immigrant Huguenots.